 Information about the fund has also been shared to all of Council's community board Facebook pages and is receiving good levels of engagement from the community.

-Several of our boards have held (or are in the process of holding) meetings with their community to launch the fund locally.
+Several of our boards have chosen to hold meetings with their community to launch the fund locally.
 These meetings have met with a positive response from our communities and have been well attended.